treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/plugin.md

 Q_EXPORT_PLUGIN2(samplePlugin, SamplePlugin)
 ```

 Next, we create a function to extend the plug-in (class).
-We’ll make a logger that outputs a log here.
+We'll make a logger that outputs a log here.
 As above, we do this by inheriting the TLogger class as an interface from logger and then override some virtual functions again.

 ```c++
 samplelogger.h